"To identify, equip, place, and support individuals called to be Chaplains of the incarcerated."

 For the second year, area churches and schools helped the Magic Valley Chaplains organization provide a Christmas card for all the inmates in our area.
 Over 400 cards were colored with a note of encouragement sharing Christ's message of love and hope.
 Christmas is a difficult time for the incarcerated during the Holidays and the cards show they are remembered.

 We want to thank the children and teachers from the Twin Falls Reformed Church, Amazing Grace Fellowship, Saint Edwards School and the Twin Falls Christian Academy for the work on these beautiful cards.

 Remote Ministry Project

 This project added remote inmate jail ministry to the IDOC Reentry Center in Twin Falls, Gooding County, Jerome County and Twin Falls Juvenile Detention Center.
 The equipment was offered free of charge with no restrictions to every jail facility in the Magic Valley.
 We are proud that this platform for remote Christian ministry is now being used by other programs like AA that better the inmates life’s.
 We are proud of the chaplain that learned new skills to continue the message of Love and Hope to the incarcerated and the facilities that worked with our group to develop the procedures.

 Our ministry to inmates doesn’t stop once they are out of jail.
 We work with aftercare programs and housing facilities to help provide temporary housing, assistance, spiritual and responsibility training for recently-released inmates (who qualify for our services) to become productive members of society.

 Odds are that 70% of incarcerated inmates become repeat offenders and end up back in the prison system.
-Magic Valley Prison Aftercare works to improve these odds and show former inmates they can walk spiritually and successfully on the outside.
+Magic Valley Chaplains works to improve these odds and show former inmates they can walk spiritually and successfully on the outside.